mollywilliams/grace-notes.github.io/_topics/separation.md

 **Separate from the works of darkness.**

-* [Eph.
-5:11, 12] (https://www.biblegateway.com/passage/?search=Eph.+5%3A11-12), “_And have no fellowship with the unfruitful works of darkness, but rather reprove them.
+* Eph.
+5:11, 12, “_And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 For it is a shame even to speak of those things which are done of them in secret._”

 **Separate from Christians walking disorderly.**